-- Swift water first responder for any workers who may be required to work near swift water. - Vessel operation related training for workers operating vessels and vessel induction for passengers refer to Seqwater Safe Vessel Use Procedure (PRO-00865) for further information. - Appropriate instruction on how to check, use and care of a lifejacket must be provided to any workers who are required to wear a lifejacket.
-This instruction can be combined with any other training outlined above. - For workers who may need to swim during an emergency situation should they fall into water, the relevant supervisors and vessel masters must confirm with the workers their competency in swimming.
-A risk assessment should be conducted and additional control measures identified if their competency is not adequate or cannot be confirmed.
+Swift water first responder for any workers who may be required to work near Swift water, this will include the worker being able to self rescue

+Vessel operation related training for workers operating vessels and vessel induction for passengers - refer to Seqwater Safe Vessel Use Procedure (PRO-00865) for further information.

+Appropriate instruction on how to check, use and care of a lifejacket must be provided to any workers who are required to wear a lifejacket - refer to Training in Check, Use and Care of Lifejackets (GDE-00323) for instruction on how to complete training.
+This instruction can be combined with any other training outlined above.